Sony Ericsson W610i

-The Sony Ericsson W610i phone is based on the Sony Ericsson K550 and Sony Ericsson K610i.
+The Sony Ericsson W610i is a mobile phone based on the Sony Ericsson K550 and Sony Ericsson K610i.
 It is a quad-band GSM phone, but it does not offer 3G (UMTS or HSDPA).
 The W610i has colour options similar to the Sony Ericsson W880i.
 This phone uses the TrackID and version 2.0 of the Walkman player.

 Camera

-This mobile phone has a 2.0 megapixel camera, similar to that in the Sony Ericsson K550i but without the lens cover.
+The phone has a 2.0 megapixel camera, similar to that in the Sony Ericsson K550i but without the lens cover.
 As with previous Sony Ericsson models, it offers an auto-focus feature and uses a photo light instead of a flash.
 For this model, the focal length of the camera's lens has been reduced from 4.8mm to 3.8mm.